 Whilst we were enjoying our food there were two gentlemen nearby eating with a small baby, she was crying and crying.
-Jackie, the manageress checked to see that their food was going down well when the father of the little baby asked a question, without hesitation she nodded her head and she headed down the strip of restaurants.
+Jackie, the manageress checked to see that their food was going down well.
+When the father of the little baby asked a question.
+Without hesitation, she nodded her head and she headed down the strip of restaurants.
 Arriving back minutes later with baby milk and a bottle.
-With a smile on her face, she had gone above and beyond with top quality service to ensure her diners were enjoying their meal and the little baby had a bottle (clearly she was envious of her dad’s awesome burger).
+With a smile on her face, she had gone above and beyond with top quality service to ensure her diners were enjoying their meal and the little baby had a bottle.
+Clearly, the baby was envious of her dad’s awesome burger.

 Of course, gluttony struck and I couldn’t leave Smashburger without trying one of their talked about milkshakes.
-These handspun creations are made with Haagen-Dazs ice cream, you can pick from a choice of 5 flavours.
-Of course, I opted for the chocolate Oreo flavour, not thinking about the bikini I’ve got to get into in a fortnight when I head to Ibiza!
+These handspun creations are made with Haagen-Dazs ice cream.
+You can choose from a choice of 5 flavours.
+Of course, I opted for the chocolate Oreo flavour.
+Not thinking about the bikini I’ve got to get into in a fortnight when I head to Ibiza!